wolfguarder/yii2-gallery/README.md

 Usage
 -----

-Once the extension is installed, simply use it in your code by:
+Once the extension is installed, you can access admin area with url gallery/admin/index.

+To display gallery in frontend simply use this widget:

 ```php
 <?= \wolfguard\gallery\widgets\Gallery::widget(['code' => 'gallery-code']); ?>